BiscayRobin/chip8-rs/README.md

 ## Install

-### from release.zip (linux only)
+### from releases

-dowload release.zip from releases page
+dowload chip8-rs-architecture.tar.gz from releases page of this project
 ```
-unzip release.zip
+tar -xf release.zip
 chmod +x chip8-rs
 ```
 have fun